-If you are in the process of trying to sell your home, Wisconsin law may call for you to divulge certain property flaws to prospective buyers.
-Erring on the side of over disclosing can scare away potential buyers, while failing to report certain issues may derail a sale or cause the buyer to bring a legal action against you.
-It is therefore crucial for you to determine whether and what disclosures are required prior to closing.
+Some sellers worry that this will scare away potential buyers.
+But failing to report certain issues can actually derail a sale or cause the buyer to bring a legal action against you later.
+It is therefore crucial for you to determine whether and what disclosures are required in Wisconsin prior to closing the property sale.

 If you find yourself serving in one of these positions and attempting to sell a property, you will not have to provide a condition report.
-Keep in mind, though, that you may ultimately be held responsible if it can be shown that you knowingly concealed a defect in order to expedite the sale of the home.
+Keep in mind, though, that you could ultimately be held responsible if you knowingly concealed a defect in order to expedite the sale of the home.

-If you are not in one of the exempt categories of seller, you will have to provide the real estate condition report described in this article.
+If you are not in one of the exempt categories of seller, you will most likely have to provide the real estate condition report described in this article.
 One last exception applies, however.
 The buyer can waive the right to receive the report.
 (See Wis.
 Stat. § 709.08.)

-The real estate condition report required under state law prompts the seller to answer a series of questions regarding the condition of certain aspects of the property.
-Your real estate agent is likely to provide you with a blank copy of the "Real Estate Condition Report" form, or you can read the required language in Chapter 709 of the Wisconsin Statutes.
+The real estate condition report required under state law prompts the seller to answer a series of questions regarding various aspects of the property.
+Your real estate agent is likely to provide you with a blank copy of the "Real Estate Condition Report" form, or you can read the required language in the statute (Wis.
+Stat. § 709.033.)

 You must indicate next to each question whether or not you are aware of a defect falling into the category described, or whether it is "not applicable" ("N/A"), perhaps because the property doesn't contain that feature at all.
-In cases where you answer "yes” to any of the questions, you must provide a written explanation to detail the flaw.
+In cases where you answer "yes," you must provide a written explanation to detail or explain the flaw.

-If the property you are selling is a condominium, you must provide the prospective buyer with the name of the condominium, the date that the condominium was created, the name and address of the condominium association along with a contact person, and a statement as to the amount of condominium fees or assessments currently due and owing.
+If the property you are selling is a condominium, you must provide the prospective buyer with information such as its name, the date that the condominium association was created, its contact person, and a statement as to the amount of condominium fees or assessments currently due and owing.